platformsh/platformsh-docs/docs/src/environments/_index.md

 Development environments are often used for a limited time and then abandoned.
-To prevent unnecessary consumption of resources, Platform.sh automatically pauses development environments (development and staging [environment types](../administration/users.md#environment-types)) that haven't been used in 15 days.
+To prevent unnecessary consumption of resources, Platform.sh automatically pauses development environments that haven't been used in 15 days.

 You can resume a paused environment at any time.